harisharjun/arjunuvacha/content/post/belief-bias/index.md

 * entrusting ownership without power
 * a lot more...

-There could be reasons for some of the practices (not the above) that bestow roles for males and females separately in the society, which is good.
-This furthers our progress as a society, but many of these practises are simply followed because they are just laid out there, because we have been following them since a long time and for no other reason.
+There could be reasons for some of the practices (not the above) that bestow roles for males and females separately in the society, which is good as this furthers our progress as a society.
+But, many of these practises are simply followed because they are just laid out there, because we have been following them since a long time and for no other reason.

 ### Buying a car gives a good life
 I have many friends who believe that having a car gives a good life.
 Ask them why, and they say 'a car is needed, no?'
 The argument dies at the beginning itself.
 There could be many reasons how a car improves the lifestyle (if not life) which is fine, but a deeper thought is not given into these when such a purchase is made.
 It is bought because ‘we need a car, right?’

 ### The silly bad omens
 There are many instances in my childhood when we did a few things just because we believed them to be true!
 Let's take a look at one such incident.

 We are three kids in our family - my brother, sister and I. I vividly remember the incident when we had to go to a nearby relative's house.
 We had to attend a function in the night and had to walk to the relative’s place.

 ‘We should not travel in groups of three’, we heard someone tell us, one of our elders.
 As we were three of us, we believed that it was not good for us to go.
 But there was a way around, a hack to bypass this!
 My sister picked up a stone from the ground, put it in the purse and told we were then good to go.
 We had ‘stone’ as the fourth member, can you believe it?

 Sounds silly, right?
 It is!

 **There are more:**
-* Looking into a broken mirror is bad luck.
-You can judge me, but I am still scared to look into a broken mirror!
+* Looking into a broken mirror is bad luck. *You can judge me, but I am still scared to look into a broken mirror!*
-* A black cat crossing the path is bad luck.
-Many of you still believe this, right?
+* A black cat crossing the path is bad luck. *Many of you still believe this, right?*

 ### More examples:
 * Graduating from an IIT gives a good life